Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Definitions, Assumptions, and Notations

-In an optimal itinerary, if the vehicle always delivers $k$ of the demand in each tour, then we say that the itinerary satisfies the \emph{saturated property}. \begin{assumption} For $k$-CVRP, we assume that there exists an optimal saturated itinerary where every tour delivers exactly $k$ of the demand. \end{assumption} First, it is easy to see that after adding some customers with unit-demand at the same position of $v_0$, the new instances are equivalent to the old one.
-Moreover, if there exists an optimal saturated itinerary, then after adding $n'$ with $n'\bmod k=0$ unit-demand customers at the same position of $v_0$, there also exists an optimal saturated itinerary in the new instance since we can use $n'/k$ tours to meet the demands of the new $n'$ unit-demand customers and each such tour delivers $k$ of the demand.
+First, it is easy to see that after adding some unit-demand customers with at the position of $v_0$, the new instance is equivalent to the old one.
+Moreover, if there exists an optimal saturated itinerary, then after adding $n'$ with $n'\bmod k=0$ unit-demand customers at the position of $v_0$, there still exists an optimal saturated itinerary in the new instance since we can use $\frac{n'}{k}$ tours with zero weight to satisfy the new $n'$ unit-demand customers and each such tour delivers $k$ of the demand.